cara380nm/candlekeep/flappy.md

 Saving Throws Dex: +2 plus PB

 #### Skills / traits
+Initiative: Shares artificer, goes after them.
+Moves and takes its reaction but it can only take dodge action unless Ertrude uses her bonus action to command (if Ertrude incapacitated it can take any action).
 Perception: +0 plus PB x 2, Stealth +2 plus PB
 Damage Immunities poison
 Condition Immunities exhaustion, poisoned